Nornode/webastoconnect/README.md

 # Currently not working!
-There are a fuew hurdles to solve:
+There are a few hurdles to solve:
  1. Credentials aren't updating
     stripe_mdi: Static and something tied to your account.
     stripe_sid: Unknown and updating possibly tied to your payments for the service (stripe)